By: Gretchen Adams, a regular contributor to The UMA Blog

 - Interpersonal skills that help you work with different personality types and various emotional states

 The BLS explains that home health aides don’t always have particular educational requirements.
-However, home health aides who are employed with certified agencies often require their employees to have training and take an exam.
+However, patient care technicians who are employed with certified agencies often require their employees to have training and take an exam.

 If a home health agency gets reimbursed from Medicaid or Medicare, then their employees must get proper training and pass an exam to get certified, according to the BLS.
 Some states also require specific certification.

 Community colleges and career training schools may offer training and certification for home health aides.Job Options for Patient Care Technicians and Home Health Aides

 The job options for home health aides depend on the needs of the patient.
 For example, some home health aides may provide basic care while others may have tasks that are specific to the patient, like help with prosthetic limbs.

 There may be some home health positions that require additional training for medical equipment that the patient needs, like ventilators for patients who have trouble breathing.